leethree/attentive-ui/README.md

 ----------

-For more detailed and in-depth information regarding this project, please refer to my thesis _Attentive Gestural Interface on Touch Screens_ (to be appear at [The HKU Scholars Hub](http://hub.hku.hk/advanced-search?field1=title&thesis=1)).
+For more detailed and in-depth information regarding this project, please refer to my thesis _Attentive Gestural Interface on Touch Screens_ ([download from The HKU Scholars Hub](http://hub.hku.hk/bib/B50900080)).

-Last updated: 13 Sep 2013.
+Last updated: 1 Dec 2013.

 ## License